NobodyCaribou/Life-on-a-Bitcoin-standard-a-FOSS-playbook/README.md

 # Life on a Bitcoin standard

-A FOSS playbook for transitioning to living life on a Bitcoin standard using a zero balance budget
+A FOSS playbook for transitioning to living life on a Bitcoin standard using a zero-based budget

 Created by @ppahljina & @nobodycaribou